-OUPD's authority to act upon any property of the institution, regardless of where it is situated, is conveyed by the commission granted each officer by the Board of Regents of the University under the authority of the Oklahoma Campus Security Act, 74 O.S. §§ 360.15 et seq., as amended.
-Officers are empowered to act within the incorporated limits of the City of Norman (a municipal corporation chartered under state law) by the Law Enforcement Services Agreement entered into by the Board of Regents of the University and the City Council of the City of Norman effective Oct.
+OUPD's authority to act upon any property of the institution, regardless of where it is situated, is conveyed by the commission granted each officer by the OU Board of Regents under the authority of the Oklahoma Campus Security Act, 74 O.S. §§ 360.15 et seq., as amended.
+Officers are empowered to act within the incorporated limits of the City of Norman (a municipal corporation chartered under state law) by the Law Enforcement Services Agreement entered into by the OU Board of Regents and the City Council of the City of Norman effective Oct.
 12, 1993.